-Budgeted cost:34,208
+Budgeted cost:22,208

-Activity Evidence that supports this Challenge number(s) Activity approach addressed Personalised attendance incentives through the use of in- school rewards and Redhill Academy Trust Attendance Officer Children are eager to achieve the incentives 1 TA support in class "Meet and Greet" is an essential part of each class.
-Bespoke emotional well-being support is provided throughout the day.
-Evidence from EEFT shows that effective SEL support must be embedded into routine educational practice and robustly supported by all staff.
-60% of children rated on our ACES profile are PP. 4 Exciting trips and visits will be planned to enhance the curriculum including residentials for years 5 and 6 Children who are exposed to these have an enhanced knowledge and understanding of the world.
+Activity Evidence that supports this approach Challenge number(s) addressed Personalised attendance incentives through the use of in- school rewards and Redhill Academy Trust Attendance Officer Children are eager to achieve the incentives 1 Exciting trips and visits will be planned to enhance the curriculum including residentials for years 5 and 6 Children who are exposed to these have an enhanced knowledge and understanding of the world.
 When finance isn't a factor for families, they almost always want their children to experience these 5 Continue to develop Reading across the whole school with reading reward scheme and books as prizes.
 There is a large amount of evidence which suggests that reading attainment and reading for pleasure are clear indicators of academic success.
 2,3 Work towards making playtimes and lunchtimes enjoyable experiences for the children, creating opportunities for them to build their resilience.
 Pupils need time to play and interact with their peers.
 They need to re- engage with their social skills after a significant length of time in lockdown.
+5

-5 Peripatetic instrumental lessons Children who are able to follow their hobbies and passions without finance being a barrier will be able to foster their love of music raising their self-esteem.
-5 Sports After School Club Children are fitter and their confidence levels rise 2,5 Educational Psychologist Children requiring additional support or needing an adapted curriculum can access the learning.
+Peripatetic instrumental lessons Children who are able to follow their hobbies and passions without finance being a barrier will be able to foster their love of music raising their self-esteem 5 Sports After School Club Children are fitter and their confidence levels rise 2,5 Educational Psychologist Children requiring additional support or needing an adapted curriculum can access the learning.
 2,3,4 Allow Year 6 PP children to have a good start to the day during the week of KS2 SATS.
 PP perform at their expected ability.
-3
+3 Resources to support Behaviour To improve behaviour and reward pupils with excellent behaviour 2, 3,4